jrhuerga/wecodefest-graphql/README.md

 This tutorial explains how to take advantage of the GraphQL features of AWS App Sync.

-## Pending

-* Specify the names and folders of the files included in git

 ## DynamoDB Setup

 Create two tables in AWS DynamoDB: